PianothShaveck/LLM_Playground/README.md

+# This repository is archived.

+The original author of this repository, PianothShaveck, decided to stop working on it, especially to not be affiliated anymore with owner of the API this repository used.

 # LLM Playground

 This repository contains the source code for [LLM Playground](https://llmplayground.net), a web-based interface for testing various Large Language Models (LLMs).